 33 Simon Road, Raglan

-Raglan Rock is for all you adrenaline junkies.
-They offer canyoning, rock climbing and caving to people of all ages and abilities, so you can experience New Zealand's nature and get your heart pumping at the same time.
-Professional guides and all equipment supplied means you just have to turn up with enthusiasm and the spirit of adventure.
+Raglan Rock is for all adrenaline junkies.
+They offer canyoning, rock climbing, and caving to people of all ages and abilities, so you can experience New Zealand's nature and get your heart pumping at the same time.
+Professional guides and all equipment supplied means you just have to turn up with the enthusiasm and the spirit of adventure.

 12pm: Walk to Bridal Veil Falls